zademn/netsci-labs/README.md

 ## TODO
 Stuff that I need to finish (not exhaustive)
 - [ ] Add some real world intuition
-- [ ] Finish stats recap
+- [x] Finish probabilities recap
-- [ ] Add markov processes to stats recap
+- [x] Add markov chains to probabilities recap
-- [ ] Random walk with probability matrices
+- [ ] Random walk with stochastic matrices